defenseunicorns/uds-cli/README.md

 1. From an OCI registry: `uds deploy oci://localhost:5000/<name>:<tag> --insecure`
 1. From your local filesystem: `uds deploy uds-bundle-<name>.tar.zst`

+By default all the packages in the bundle are deployed, but you can also deploy only certain packages in the bundle by using the `--packages` flag.

+As an example: `uds deploy uds-bundle-<name>.tar.zst --packages init,nginx`

 ### Bundle Inspect
 Inspect the `uds-bundle.yaml` of a bundle
 1. From an OCI registry: `uds inspect oci://localhost:5000/<name>:<tag> --insecure`